typesense/typesense-website/docs-site/content/cloud-management-api/v1/cluster-management.md

 ### Parameters

-You can use any of the following parameters inside the payload of the above API call:
+You can use any of the following parameters inside the payload of the above API call.
+The values each parameter accepts are listed below; the [Get cluster options](#get-cluster-options) endpoint returns the same lists, along with which regions are currently available.

 - [memory](#memory) <Badge type="warning" text="Required" vertical="top"/>
 - [vcpu](#vcpu) <Badge type="warning" text="Required" vertical="top"/>